It’s a Digital Economy

 In a rapidly changing world, the strategies and tactics that made you successful in the past can work against you today.

 As much as we want to be data-driven, everyone involved in the sales process is a human being.
-Buyers are going to make decisions both emotionally and logically.
-Sellers are going to behave emotionally and logically.
-Management is going to make decisions both emotionally and logically.
+Buyers are going to make decisions, both emotionally and logically.
+Sellers are going to behave emotionally and rationally.
+Management is going to make decisions, both emotionally and logically.

 Obviously, these don’t create the best conditions for the innovative thinking required to attack complex problems.
 Some examples: